aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/20_Prerequisites.md

 ![Connect to Deployment Server](/images/exasol/01_02_Connect_to_Deployment_Server.png)

-Once the new instance is started, it is it is a good practice to update the system properly:
+Once the new instance is started, it is a good practice to update the system properly:

 	sudo apt-get update && sudo apt-get dist-upgrade